-“The Dark Road Down From The Hill: George Campbell Hay”.
+"The Dark Road Down From the Hill George Campbell Hay and the Legacy of War"

-She is based in Orkney.
-Supervised by Professor Heddle.
+Anne is based in Orkney and is supervised by Professor Donna Heddle.

 With the rise of social media networks in recent years, the internet has become the largest research site available, offering the researcher a lens through which to examine contemporary expressions of identity relating to the self, as well as to perceived communities and groups.
 This research analyses the way in which Orcadian folklore is referenced in blogging and across various social media networks, and considers its relationship to identities associated with Orkney today.